-Rule 2B - Verizon will only obtain and use personal information for those purposes which are known to the individual or which are within their expectations and are relevant to Verizon.
+Rule 2B - Verizon will only process personal information for those purposes which are known to the individual or which are within their expectations and are relevant to Verizon.

-Rule 1A provides that Verizon will comply with any applicable legislation relating to the collection of personal information.
-This means that where Verizon collects personal information in Europe and local law requires that Verizon may only collect and use it for specific, explicit and legitimate purposes as described in Rule 1B, and not use that personal information in a way which is incompatible with those purposes, Verizon will honour these obligations.
+Rule 1A provides that Verizon will comply with any applicable legislation relating to the processing of personal information.
+This means that Verizon will process personal information for specific, explicit and legitimate purposes as described in Rule 1B, and will not process that personal information in a way which is incompatible with those purposes.

-Under Rule 2B, Verizon will identify and make known the purposes for which personal information will be processed (including the secondary uses and disclosures of the information) when such information is obtained or, if not practicable to do so at the point of collection, as soon as possible after that, unless there is a legitimate basis for not doing so as described in Rule 2A.
+Under Rule 2B, Verizon will identify and make known the purposes for which personal information will be processed (including the secondary uses and disclosures of the information) in accordance with Rule 2A.

-Rule 2C - Verizon may only process personal information for a different or new purpose if Verizon has a legitimate basis for doing so, consistent with the applicable European data protection law.
+Rule 2C - Verizon will only process personal information for a different or new purpose if Verizon has a legitimate basis for doing so, consistent with the applicable European data protection law.